-Current Staffing Establishment
+28. Current Staffing Establishment

 All staff have extensive experience in Residential Childcare.
 The staff team also reflects a mixture of cultural backgrounds.
-The team is also well balanced in terms of age and gender.
-All staff are qualified to a minimum of CACHE Level 3 diploma in CYPWD or equivalent or required to undertake the qualification on appointment to the post.
+The team is well balanced in terms of age and gender.
+All staff are qualified to a minimum of CACHE Level 3 Children and Young People Workforce Diploma or equivalent or required to undertake the qualification on appointment to the post.